Hook Integration

 coop hook install --scope project

 This writes to .claude/settings.json in the current directory.
-Note: the /coop command is always installed at user scope since Claude Code commands are user-level.
+Note: the /coop command is always installed at user scope since slash commands are user-level.

 Next: Sending Messages →